 What Happens During A Short-Term Rehab Stay?

 During a short-term stay, a person can expect to get help with managing their pain, learning how to do activities of daily living again, and building strength.
-They may also be offered therapy sessions for any emotional challenges that come along with the recovery process.
+They may also be offered therapy sessions for any emotional challenges with the recovery process.
 The staff will work closely with the patient and family to ensure everyone is comfortable and supported during the stay.

 What Is The Goal Of Short-Term Stay Care?

 Short-term rehab services aim to help people get back on their feet, and the professionals in charge of these programs do their best to provide a supportive and encouraging environment.
-It’s important to work with a medical professional who is familiar with the types of services offered at different short-term rehab centers.
+It’s important to work with a medical professional familiar with the types of services offered at different short-term rehab centers.
 They can provide guidance on which type of care best suits your needs or those of your loved one and ensure that any treatment plan aligns with the goals for recovery.

 It is important to remember that while short-term rehab stays provide helpful treatment and services, they are not intended to be a long-term solution or replacement for ongoing care at home.
 Patients returning home should continue to receive the necessary support from family members or other caregivers so that their recovery is not left unchanged and is successful.